 1864 marks the first recorded long distance Round; the Revd J M Elliott of Cambridge ascending Scafell Pike, Scafell, Great End, Great Gable, Kirk Fell, Pillar and Steeple, Red Pike and Stirrup Crag in 8hours 30 minutes, from Wasdale.
 Six years later Thomas Watson from Darlington achieved the first Round of all the 3000 footers, and over the final 30 years of the Victorian era the boundary was gradually pushed back to 70 miles and 18,000 feet in 22 1/2 hours by S.B.Johnson of Carlisle.

 By then the challenge was pretty much what it is today; to run up and down as many Lake District hills in 24 hours as possible.
-Another 30 years were to pass before Bob Graham extended the 24 Hour Fell Record to the remarkable 42 Peaks, a record which was not equalled until 1960, when Alan Heaton ran over the same 42 summits in 22 hours and 18 minutes, breaking Bob Graham's record by over an hour.
+Over the next 30 years the 24 Hour Fell Record was extended by a number of individuals before Bob Graham extended it to the remarkable 42 Peaks, a record which was not equalled until 1960, when Alan Heaton ran over a slightly different 42 summits in 22 hours and 18 minutes, breaking Bob Graham's record by over an hour.

 And the Bob Graham Club itself?
 Its role is to promote safe long distance traverses of the fells and its main activity is the administration of the Round itself.
 Applicants must register with the Membership Secretary before an attempt and must be accompanied at every summit for verification purposes.
 It is one of the traditions of the Club that existing members will assist their aspiring colleagues by 'pacing' their attempts.